J-O-B/portfolio/README.md

 like the look, hence the lower score, without the logo this score was 100.

 ### SEO:
-> Being a basic HTML document this project follows the basic SEO principles including a meta description, a favicon, and other basic SEO principles such as heading structure paragraph lengths and other features.
+> This project follows basic SEO principles including a meta description, a favicon, and other basic SEO principles such as heading structure paragraph lengths and other features.

 --------------------